Kiril Domuschiev calls for action on food supply safety and resilience during unstable times

 Bulgaria's most successful entrepreneur and businessman focuses on innovation and sustainability in Clinton Global Initiative comments

 NEW YORK, Sept.
 20, 2022 /PRNewswire/ -- Kiril Domuschiev, CEO and co-founder of Huvepharma and Bulgaria's 1st billionaire, calls for the world to innovate to ensure a reliable, nutritious, and sustainable food supply that can withstand destabilizing crises.
-In comments to the Clinton Global Global Initiative's 2022 meeting, Domuchiev calls upon the world to meet shared challenges of exploding global food demand and ongoing destabilizing global events.
+In comments to the Clinton Global Initiative's 2022 meeting, Domuchiev calls upon the world to meet shared challenges of exploding global food demand and ongoing destabilizing global events.

 Domuschiev calls on leaders to ensure sustainable food through innovation, collaboration, and long-term thinking required to meet global nutrition needs expected to double by 2050.